 It is not known exactly when witchcraft first made an appearance.
 Witches were mentioned in the Bible - yet it is unlikely the Bible was referring to Witchcraft as we know it today.
 The following reference found in Exodus 22.18, “Thou shalt not suffer a Witch to live”, may have been mistranslated.
-In the King James version of the Bible; this quote was thought to be largely responsible for the persecution of those accused of being Witches in Europe and America.
-So, as it would seem the history of witchcraft is rather askew.
+In the King James version of the Bible, this quote was thought to be largely responsible for the persecution of those accused of being Witches in Europe and America.
+So, it would seem, the history of witchcraft is rather askew.

-The Mythology and Folklore of ancient people, particularly Egyptians, Hebrews, Greeks and Romans has led to many of the beliefs held in Western Witchcraft.
+The mythology and folklore of ancient people, particularly Egyptians, Hebrews, Greeks and Romans has led to many of the beliefs held in Western Witchcraft.
 It seems that Witchcraft as we know it, stems largely from the Celts.
 These were a group of tribes from the Iron Age, believed to have originated from around 700 BC in Europe.

 The Celts were spiritual people.
 Celtic Polytheism or Paganism meant that they worshipped many Deities, both Gods and Goddesses.
 Celtic Priests, known as Druids, were believed to be Sorcerers and Prophets.

-The Druids also took on roles as teachers, philosophers, astrologers, healers, midwives, bards and Judges.
+The Druids also took on roles as teachers, philosophers, astrologers, healers, midwives, bards and judges.
 The number three was very significant to the Druids and many aspects of the old religion can be found in threes – the Triple Goddess (Mother, Maiden, Crone), the three phases of the Moon, the Earth, Sky and Sea, and the three stages of Life.

 Witches believe in the ‘Law of Three’ meaning that what is sent out will return threefold.
 An ancient symbol known as the Triskelion was used by the Celts.
 This symbol depicts three interconnected spirals.